Mask2Flow-TSE: Two-Stage Target Speaker Extraction with Masking and Flow Matching: Experimental Setup

 \subsection{Datasets}

 We train our model on the Libri2Mix dataset~\cite{cosentino2020librimix}, a widely used TSE benchmark derived from LibriSpeech~\cite{panayotov2015librispeech} and WHAM!\ noise~\cite{wichern2019wham}, using both \texttt{mix\_clean} and \texttt{mix\_both} conditions from the training set.
 To improve robustness to reverberant conditions and prevent overfitting to a single dataset, we additionally construct on-the-fly augmented mixtures from the full LibriSpeech training corpus, following the data creation protocol of VoiceFilter-Lite~\cite{wang2020voicefilter}.
-In this setup, we consider three acoustically distinct conditions: \begin{itemize} \item \textbf{Clean}: No augmentation applied. \item \textbf{Speech Additive}: An interfering speaker from a different identity is mixed with the target speech. \item \textbf{Speech Reverb}: The speech additive mixture is convolved with room impulse responses (RIRs) from OpenSLR~\cite{ko2017study}. \end{itemize} For speech additive and reverb conditions, the signal-to-noise ratio (SNR) is uniformly sampled as $s \sim \mathcal{U}(1, 10)$\,dB.
+In this setup, we consider three acoustically distinct conditions: \textbf{Clean}, where no augmentation is applied; \textbf{Speech Additive}, where an interfering speaker of a different identity is mixed with the target speech; and \textbf{Speech Reverb}, where the speech-additive mixture is convolved with room impulse responses (RIRs) from OpenSLR~\cite{ko2017study}.
+For speech additive and reverb conditions, the signal-to-noise ratio (SNR) is uniformly sampled as $s \sim \mathcal{U}(1, 10)$\,dB.
 All mixtures are fully overlapping, requiring the model to rely entirely on speaker characteristics for extraction.
-All audio is sampled at 16\,kHz, and the reference utterance is randomly selected from a different utterance of the same speaker.
+Every audio is sampled at 16\,kHz, and the reference utterance is randomly selected from a different utterance of the same speaker.

 Using the same on-the-fly protocol, we construct an evaluation set from the LibriSpeech \texttt{test-clean} and \texttt{test-other} subsets, covering clean, speech-additive, and reverberant conditions (Table~\ref{tab:custom_dataset}).
 We additionally evaluate on the standard Libri2Mix benchmark~\cite{cosentino2020librimix} to enable direct comparison with prior work (Table~\ref{tab:librimix_summary}).
-The two test sets are complementary: the custom set includes reverberation and a clean (single-speaker) condition that tests whether the model avoids unnecessary processing, while Libri2Mix provides standardized mixtures with background noise for comparison with prior work.